didier-wenzek/thin-edge.io/docs/src/references/mqtt-topics.md

 ---
-title: Bridge
+title: MQTT Topics
 tags: [Reference, MQTT]
-sidebar_position: 1
+sidebar_position: 5
 ---

-# The bridged topics
+# MQTT topics

 This document lists the MQTT topics that are supported by the thin-edge.io.